 When to use physical lights in KeyShot

 Physical lights are the way to go when you need ultimate control over how the lighting looks in a scene.
 Whether you’re using colored light sources or controlling the shape, position and size of a light, physical lights will make your job easier.
-If you ever need to animate a light’s brightness or location, using a physical light is also your best bet.
+If you need to animate a light’s brightness, use a physical light.

 Finally, if realism is your top priority, then using a physical light will yield the best results.
 Just remember to keep everything to scale and to use realistic Kelvin and brightness values.